-Telenor Group currently has mobile operators in 13 countries across Europe and Asia.
+Telenor Group currently has mobile operators in 12 countries across Europe and Asia2.
 In each of these countries, there are laws that require telecom operators to disclose information about their customers to government authorities in certain circumstances.
 Over the last few years, there has been an important global public debate about the scope, necessity and legitimacy of the legal powers that government authorities use to access the communications of private individuals.
 Questions have also arisen as to the role that telecommunications network and service providers play in relation to such access.
 Although the authorities have a legitimate need to protect national security and public safety, and to prevent or investigate criminal activities, we recognise that the application of these legal powers in some situations may challenge the privacy and freedom of expression of affected individuals.
 In light of this, since 2015, Telenor has contributed to transparency in this area.
 HOW TO READ THIS REPORT The purpose of this section is to help our readers better understand how we approach authority requests.
 Through provision of the motivation, scope, relevant limitations of the report as well as Telenor's position in this area, we hope that our readers will be equipped with context and background for reading this transparency reporting.
 WHAT ARE AUTHORITY REQUESTS?

 Most countries have laws that require telecom operators to assist the authorities on certain conditions.
-These requests can be categorized as: - Communication data: Obtaining historical telecommunications data from the network; - Lawful interception: Intercepting communication in real time: - Network shutdowns: Requiring shut down of the operators network in part or in full; - Content restrictions: Impose restriction on electronic content distributed through its network, such as blocking of URLs; and - Content distribution: Require the operators to distribute information from the government to the public, typically through mass distribution of SMS.
+These requests can be categorized as: - Communication data: Obtaining historical telecommunications data from the network; - Lawful interception: Intercepting communication in real time; - Network shutdowns: Requiring shut down of the operators network in part or in full; - Content restrictions: Impose restriction on electronic content distributed through its network, such as blocking of URLs; and - Content distribution: Require the operators to distribute information from the government to the public, typically through mass distribution of SMS.
 Expectedly, not all requests from authorities fall neatly into these 5 categories.

-For countries where we can report we have stated the number of requests received 01.01.16-31.12.16.
-For countries we are unable to report, we have indicated this by inserting a dash (-).
-For more information see 'Limitations' above.
 The circumstances in which the authorities can put forward these requests differ from country to country.
 Some of the grounds include: - Investigation of suspected crime and fraud; - · National security purposes; and - Protecting safety and security of people.